7irelo/gymon/README.md

-# Gymon Game Engine
+# Gymon Render Engine

-Welcome to the Gymon Game Engine repository!
-Gymon is a powerful game engine built using C++ and OpenGL.
-Whether you're a game developer looking for a flexible engine to create your next masterpiece or an enthusiast eager to dive into game development, Gymon provides the tools and framework you need to bring your ideas to life.
+Welcome to the Gymon 3D Render Engine repository!
+Gymon is a specialized 3D rendering engine tailored for engineering applications, particularly in biomedical, aeronautical, and mechanical engineering.
+By enabling complex simulations and visualizations, Gymon has contributed to significant advancements in these fields, making it an invaluable tool for research and development.

 ## Table of Contents